k-hoszowski/gilded-rose-python-with-tests/README.md

 Coding Dojo
 ===========

-Note that this Kata has been slightly modified from [the original](http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/) by Terry Hughes and Bobby Johnson.
+Note that this Kata has been slightly modified from [the original, this link returns 404 now](http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/) by Terry Hughes and Bobby Johnson.
 Namely, in the original Kata the Brie Cheese does not behave exactly like the Backstage passes as this code does.
 I also think the original kata has a bug on purpose so you have to fix it.
 This version was used in the Madrid Software Craftsmanship meetup group, and we wanted to focus on refactoring.
 We had limited time, so the tests are already written and green.
 [This is a post in my blog about that meeting.](http://blog.istepaniuk.com/refactoring-dojo-the-gilded-rose-kata)

 Gilded Rose
 ===========